5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 0
 ~~~

-This uses both, look-ahead and look-behind for making sure that "ger" stands on its own:
+The following uses both, look-ahead and look-behind for making sure that "ger" stands on its own:

 ~~~
       ss←'ger :ger ger!
 Jaeger Jägerßabc'